-Catherine Hardwicke next went onto adapt an adult version of the fairytale with Red Riding Hood (2011).
+Catherine Hardwicke next went onto adapt an adult version of the fairytale with Red Riding Hood (2011), while she also executive produced Olivia Wilde’s Don’t Worry Darling (2022).
 Other Stephenie Meyer works were adapted to the screen with the science-fiction film The Host (2013) about a body-snatching alien.
 Meyer also acted as producer on Austenland (2012) and the Young Adult horror Down a Dark Hall (2018).

 (Winner for Best Actress (Kristen Stewart), Nominee for Best Actor (Robert Pattinson) at this site’s Best of 2008 Awards).